javalosp/advanced_programming/Lecture_2/Lecture_2_Quiz.md

 #### Which of the following is true about a namespace?

 - [x] a).
 It allows for the grouping of identifiers to avoid name conflicts.
 - [ ] b).
-It provides a way to organize code only in header files.
+It provides a way to organise code only in header files.
 - [ ] c).
 It must be defined within a function.
 - [ ] d).
 It cannot be nested.